How to map folder names to SharePoint metadata columns with ShareGate

 File System Folder Hierarchy before migration

 Without metadata, folders were, and still are, a great way to describe the purpose of the files they contain.
-But this method is overkill once you switch to SharePoint because there’s a basic feature called “Metadata”.
+However, this method becomes redundant once you transition to SharePoint, which offers a robust feature called “Metadata.”
 Folders are no longer needed!
 Yeah!

 SharePoint Online folder metadata: Use case